 Sometimes you visit a new destination and have no idea what to expect.
 Beirut was one of those places for me.
-The capital city of Lebanon has certainly had a tumultuous past.
+The capital city of Lebanon certainly had a tumultuous past.
 “But what’s it like now” ?
 I wondered.
-Another point of uncertainty was my hotel.
-Would I have to worry about that?
+Is It safe?
+And where should I stay?
 Accommodation standards vary from city to city across the world, sometimes even in the same country.
-After living in Dubai for years, I have certainly been spoiled with opulence.
-One of the hotels I stayed at in Beirut defied my expectations however.
+After living in Dubai for years, I was spoiled for choice.
+One of the hotels I stayed at in Beirut defied my expectations.
 Le Gray turned out to be one of the best hotels in Beirut.
-It’s also one of the best urban hotels I’ve stayed in across the Middle East.
+It’s also one of the best urban hotels I’ve stayed at in the Middle East.

 Le Gray is One of the Best Hotels in Beirut